arnoldhao/dreamcreator/README_en.md

 4. **LLM providers & profiles**: Use the Providers page to add OpenAI/Anthropic-compatible or remote endpoints, set API base URL and keys, refresh model lists, and reset presets/cache when needed to keep AI translation running smoothly.

 ### Dependency health
-1. **Keep yt-dlp & FFmpeg fresh**: Navigate to **Settings → Dependencies** to run Quick Check / Verify / Check Updates, and use Repair or Update to stay current; SHA verification ensures safe swaps.
+1. **Keep yt-dlp, FFmpeg & Deno fresh**: Navigate to **Settings → Dependencies** to run Quick Check / Verify / Check Updates, and use Repair or Update to stay current; SHA verification ensures safe swaps.
+DreamCreator ships with an embedded Deno runtime used as yt-dlp's JS engine for EJS/JS challenges.
+2. **Auto-prune old dependency versions**: From the same page, use the `Clean Old Versions` action to remove unused historical versions and keep only the active ones; DreamCreator reports how much disk space was freed.

+#### yt-dlp EJS support
+- Official EJS/JS challenge handling in yt-dlp is available starting from **yt-dlp 2025.11.22**.
+DreamCreator reads your installed yt-dlp version and only enables the embedded Deno JS runtime when the version is **2025.11.22 or newer**.
+- With older yt-dlp builds, downloads still work via the legacy extraction path, but you won't benefit from the latest EJS logic, which may cause failures or instability on some newly protected sites.
+For best compatibility, update yt-dlp to a recent version from **Settings → Dependencies**.

 ## Build from Source
 Prerequisites: Go 1.25.4, Node.js 24.11.0, Wails CLI.